Effective January 1, 2023. Read previous Privacy Policies.

-Here are special circumstances where this Policy may not apply, or may apply in addition to other policies:
+Here are some of the ways in which this Policy may not apply, or may apply in addition to other policies:

-Here are detailed examples of types of information we collect from our Products and Services:
+Here are detailed examples of types of information we collect:

 We collect your information in 3 ways: